 - Desalt the cod: if using salted cod, desalt it for 48 hours, changing the water every 8 hours.
 If you buy pre-desalted cod, this step is not necessary.

 - Cook the cod: in a large saucepan, add plenty of water with the bay leaf.
-Heat until it starts to bubble but without coming to a boil (about 80-85 °C).
-Submerge the loins skin-side up and cook for 10-12 minutes over low heat.
+Heat until small bubbles begin to form but without letting it boil (about 80-85 °C).
+Submerge the loins with the skin facing up and cook for 10-12 minutes over low heat.
 The water should never boil.

-- Assemble the dish: drain the cachelos, peel them if desired (or leave them with skin on, which is traditional) and arrange them on a platter.
+- Assemble the dish: drain the "cachelos", peel them if desired (or leave them with skin, which is traditional) and arrange them on a platter.
 Place the well-drained cod loins on top.
-Pour the ajada over them, making sure to distribute the garlic slices.
+Pour the "ajada" over everything, making sure to distribute the garlic slices.

-- Finishing touch: if you like, add a few drops of white wine vinegar over the entire dish.
+- Final touch: if you like, add a few drops of white wine vinegar over the dish.
 Serve immediately.

 Key timing table

-One of the secrets of this recipe is coordinating the timings well.
-Everything must arrive hot to the plate, so organize yourself before starting:
+One of the secrets of this recipe is coordinating the timing well.
+Everything must arrive hot on the plate, so organize yourself before you start:

 |---|---|---|---|